recbus/caribou/README.md

 The provided step function is executed in the context of the Clojure (> 1.11.0) `iteration` function, subject to the following:

-a.
-The initial token is the provided _context_ map augmented with the current database value at the `:db` key.
+* The initial token is the provided _context_ map augmented with the current database value at the `:db` key.
-b.
-The continutation token/context map returned by the step funciton may have a `:tx-data` key whose contents will be transacted along with tx metadata indicating the step (identified by its sequence index) was completed.
+* The continutation token/context map returned by the step funciton may have a `:tx-data` key whose contents will be transacted along with tx metadata indicating the step (identified by its sequence index) was completed.
-d.
-If the step function returns nil or false, iteration is halted.
+* If the step function returns nil or false, iteration is halted.

 #### Notes on Migration Integrity
 Once a migration has been applied, do not change its source data.
 The correlation of each applied migration to its source data is a